Early Today

 Early Today is an American early morning television news program that is broadcast on NBC on weekday mornings.
-The program is hosted by Frances Rivera, and features general national and international news stories, financial and entertainment news, off-beat stories, national weather forecasts, and sports highlights.
+As an extension of Today, the program features general national and international news stories, financial and entertainment news, off-beat stories, national weather forecasts, and sports highlights.

 Overview

 Early Today is the only early morning network newscast on any of the three largest U.S. television networks (NBC, ABC, or CBS) that is not produced jointly with an overnight news program.
 NBC has not aired an overnight newscast since the 1998 cancellation of NBC Nightside, which aired alongside Early Today during the latter program's first few months.

 As of 2019, the program broadcasts three unique half hour shows (at 3:00 a.m., 3:30 a.m., and 4:00 a.m.
 Eastern Time) and is then tape delayed in a continuous half-hour loop until 8:00 a.m.
 Eastern Time; the show produces an additional half hour live at 6:30 a.m.

 On September 11, 2017, NBC discontinued same-date reruns of CNBC's Mad Money from its late night schedule in order to accommodate the earlier live broadcast (before that date, Early Today was first broadcast live at 4:00 a.m.
 ET).
 As a result, some NBC affiliates that did not choose to fill the time period formerly occupied by the Mad Money replays with syndicated programs or infomercials following the change now air Early Today in the form of two separate editions or as a 90-minute to 2½-hour loop – in which case, the program competes against ABC's World News Now and the CBS News Roundup, effectively resulting in Early Today acting as NBC's de facto overnight network newscast, especially west of the boundary of the Central Time Zone.

 The program usually airs as a lead-in to local morning newscasts on most NBC stations, although in the few markets where a morning newscast is not produced by the station, it may air in a two- to three-hour loop immediately before the start of Today, which is how it airs on the NBC News Now streaming service before leading into that service's morning newscast, Morning News Now.
 The show may be updated for any breaking news occurring before 7:00 a.m.
 Eastern Time, after which time any live breaking news requiring network-level coverage, at the station's local discretion in each time zone or network orders for live coverage, is under full oversight of Today and their staffers.

 Early Today and First Look are traditionally pre-empted during the Summer and Winter Olympic Games to allow the airing of overnight replays of NBC's primetime Olympic event coverage and live coverage on the NBC broadcast network and MSNBC, along with allowing stations to fulfill syndicated programming requirements where a distributor requires their programs to still air in some form with the open slot, albeit during the overnights.